clicksuku/sundarkp-olist-commerce/Steps.md

   - Git Clone the Repository from
       <https://github.com/clicksuku/sundarkp-olist-commerce.git>

-  - Goto the cloned folder
+  - Goto the <cloned folder>/local

   - Build the MAGE_SPARK Image from the DockerFile

     - Goto the folder in which the 'Dockerfile' is present
     - Docker build -t mage_spark .

-  - Create a folder, say **checkLocally** , where the mage pipeline is going to reside and run
+  - Create another folder, say **checkLocally** , where the mage pipeline is going to reside and run

-  - Copy the Service Account.JSON [Generate Service Account JSON](https://cloud.google.com/iam/docs/  keys-create-delete)
+  - Copy the Service Account.JSON into the newly created **checkLocally** folder [Generate Service Account JSON](https://cloud.google.com/iam/docs/keys-create-delete)

-  - Copy the Kaggle Account.JSON here [How to Generate Kaggle API JSON](https://www.kaggle.com/docs/api)
+  - Copy the Kaggle.JSON into the newly created **checkLocally** folder here [How to Generate Kaggle API JSON](https://www.kaggle.com/docs/api)

+  - Copy the "terraform" folder from <ClonedFolder>/local to **checkLocally** folder

+  - Change the "ProjectID" and "ProjectName" in variables.tf

+  - Run the following commands to initialize the GCP buckets and bigquery schema
+      1. terraform init
+      2. terraform fmt
+      3. terraform validate
+      4. terraform plan  -var gcpkey=<Path to ServiceAccount.JSON>
+      5. terraform apply  -var gcpkey=<Path to ServiceAccount.JSON>

   - Run docker command to initiate mage.
 In the following, a Mage Project 'skpmagepipeline' is created in the following

       > *<span class="mark">docker run -d -t --name skp_mage_spark -e